andreasmang/claire/README.md

 * [News](doc/README-NEWS.md)
 * [Publications](doc/README-REFERENCES.md)

 The links above point to individual markdown files.
 These files can be found in the [doc](https://github.com/andreasmang/claire/tree/master/doc) subfolder.
 Basic examples for how to execute CLAIRE can be found in the [doc/examples](https://github.com/andreasmang/claire/tree/master/doc/examples) folder.
+The NIREP dataset used to test CLAIRE can be downloaded here: [NIREP Data](https://github.com/andreasmang/nirep).

 ## License
 Read the [LICENSE](https://github.com/andreasmang/claire/tree/master/LICENSE) file for more details.